nialov/safer2028-flop-fracture-software-report/src/templates/report.md

 the results as due to the software potentially no longer being available, licensing issues or a lack of knowledge of the specific methods the software uses for modelling [@geier_assessment_2012].
-Better reproducibility and comparability between models is guaranteed by having an open software source.
+Better reproducibility and comparability between models are guaranteed by having an open software source.
 However, open source software must still be properly documented including how to install it, how to run it and any other details needed to reproduce results.
 The licenses of open source